buildrappo/.github/profile/README.md

 # Rappo

-**Where Engineering Champions Connect and Grow**
+**Where Engineering Champions Connect with Startups**

-We're building Rappo, a platform designed for engineering champions to explore new tools, network with peers, and connect with early-stage technical founders.
-Join us to enhance your professional journey and collaborate with like-minded individuals!
+We're building Rappo, a platform for engineering champions to connect with technical startups to explore design partnerships, champion adoption

 ## Get Involved